 Kerry Bartlett had her first child aged 21 and suffered with severe postnatal depression.
 To get through it, she focused on her new career as a freelance photographer.
 Here, she discusses her struggles and how she overcame them…

-I’m 32 and live in a village not far from Glastonbury in Somerset, with my graphic designer husband Nathan and our two children: Oscar, eight, and Pixie, three.
+This article was originally published in March 2016.
+At the time, Kerry was 32 and living in a village near Glastonbury in Somerset, with her graphic designer husband Nathan and their two children: Oscar, eight, and Pixie, three.

-I grew up in a nearby village.
+I grew up not far from the village we live in now.
 I love Somerset and will probably never leave, I used to want to be a farmer and still hold that thought close – one day, perhaps.
 My childhood was wonderful.
 Apart from some small house rules, table manners and the like, my parents were very laid-back.
 We were left to roam the countryside, and we were always making stuff – inventions, furniture – and re-decorating our rooms.
 Our house was often the ‘party’ or ‘sleep-over’ house of choice because I knew for sure that mum would agree.

 Nathan and I met at a bus-stop, en-route to a mutual friend’s house party.
 It wasn’t until we both ended up living in the same house at uni that our relationship really began.
 We lived together before we were even a couple, so our relationship didn’t have to go through that awkward ‘will we still like each other?’ phase of moving in together.

 Life as a new mother, newly self-employed, was the toughest period of my life so far